 “Often students in minority groups feel ostracized when attending predominantly white institutions.
 I want to provide these students with a sense of belonging and show them that any struggles they may have do not need to be faced alone.
 There are resources and people at the College of Business always ready to help,” she said.

 During a project in the pilot, Anuh-Ndumu pitched to name the room in Howard L. Hawks Hall that the college dedicated to serves as a hub for conversation and inclusive programs.
 Out of many options from the group, a favorite emerged and got approval from Dean Farrell.
-While the space softly launched last year, the newly-renamed Diversity and Inclusion Gathering Space (DIGS) opens with a grand opening event Friday, October 1 at 11:30 a.m. in Hawks Hall.
-All are welcome to RSVP and attend.
+While the space softly launched last year, the newly-renamed Diversity and Inclusion Gathering Space (DIGS) opened with a grand opening event Friday, October 1 at 11:30 a.m. in Hawks Hall.

 “We were honored to name the space so that the space’s purpose rooted in inclusive excellence is presented in a more approachable way.
 By calling it DIGS for short, we’re saying to students it’s yours to come hang out.
 It’s your space to build connections, have conversations and decompress after classes,” said Anuh-Ndumu.